 Who is the course for?

-This is an ideal programme for students who:
+This is an ideal course for students who:

 - already work in software or databases and would like to gain a recognised Masters qualification.